 Besides this webpage, you can follow my work on ResearchGate, or Google Scholar.

-Do not hesitate to reach out via e-mail or social media.
+Do not hesitate to reach out via e-mail or LinkedIn.

 Published by Routledge, my first book Behavioral Political Economy and Democratic Theory: Fortifying Democracy for the Digital Age, examines the friction between modern technology and human rationality within liberal democracies.
 As we move further into a digitally-driven information age, challenges such as disinformation and extreme political polarization become more prominent.